Drowning the Challenge: Conquering Vintage White, the Ultimate Water-Type Only DS ROM Hack

 The article explores whether it is possible to defeat the hardest DS ROM hack, specifically Vintage White, using only water-type Pokémon.
 The author undertakes this challenge and shares their experience, discussing the gameplay, strategies, and difficulties encountered throughout their journey.

 The author begins by introducing the concept of ROM hacks, modified versions of original games created by fans.
 Vintage White is known for its extreme difficulty, making it a formidable challenge for any Pokémon trainer.
-The choice of using only water-type Pokémon further adds to the difficulty, as it limits the team's strengths and weaknesses.

 The author details their initial steps, which involve selecting a suitable water-type starter from the limited options provided by the ROM hack.
 They opt for a Totodile and proceed to capture additional water-type Pokémon throughout their adventure.
 The team is composed of Pokémon like Gyarados, Lapras, Vaporeon, and Sharpedo, among others.